Lesson 2

 Viruses

-Viruses are much smaller than bacteria, they are not living and can only survive inside another cell.
+Viruses are much smaller than bacteria, they are, by definition, not living and can only survive inside another cell

-Once the virus infects a cell it starts to replicate until it fills the cells and causes the cell to burst.
+Once the virus infects a cell, it starts to replicate until it fills the cell and causes the cell to burst

-Examples of viruses include: measles, mumps, rubella, influenza, chickenpox and polio.
+Examples of viruses include: SARS-CoV2, measles, mumps, rubella, influenza, chickenpox and polio

 Structure of a Virus